 Barrett got to become part of an old Scott family tradition this holiday season while we were in St. Pete Beach, Florida!
-He went on a deep sea fishing trip with the Miss Pass-A-Grille crew!
+He went on one of St. Pete Beach’s Florida Gulf Coast Fishing Charters with my brother and the Miss Pass-A-Grille crew!

 Here’s how the Miss Pass-A-Grille describes their services on their website:

 Miss Pass-A-Grille is a 51′ Twin Diesel with an A/C cabin for everyone.
 We fish for Red Grouper, Gag Grouper, Triggerfish, Sea Bass, Mangrove Snapper, and Gray Snapper.
 We supply the Rod, Reel, Bait, Tackle and Fishing License.

 Our family has been booking Florida gulf coast fishing charters with the Miss Pass-A-Grille in St. Pete Beach since I was a little kid.
 My brother Bill loves to keep a good tradition alive and this time decided it was only right to take Barrett along for the ride.

 For some reason, the night before Barrett was up all night (aka nervous).
 Like, he didn’t sleep AT ALL.
 I know this because he woke me up hourly to tell me he still hadn’t slept at all.
 So his day started with a 5:30 am gas station trip, where he loaded up on snacks and energy drinks, and then headed toward the dock!

 For anyone considering booking a Florida gulf fishing trip with Miss Pass-A-Grille, here is his retelling of the experience:

 Once you arrive, the tour guide introduces himself, his shipmates and most importantly, his Sea Dog Diesel.
 After all of that, you take off.
 It’s not a problem at all if you haven’t fished much before.
 They show you the ropes, helping you every step along the way, from getting set up to putting bait on the line, to reeling in your catch.